MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-update-process-microsoft-365-apps.md

 ### Detect that updates are available for Microsoft 365 Apps

 When you install Microsoft 365 Apps, a scheduled task called Office Automatic Updates 2.0 is created.
 This scheduled task is configured to look for updates on a regular basis.
-To see the schedule, open Task Scheduler and then go to **Task Scheduler Library** > **Microsoft** > **Office**.
+To see the schedule, open Task Scheduler on the device where Microsoft 365 Apps is installed, and then go to **Task Scheduler Library** > **Microsoft** > **Office**.
 On the properties of the Office Automatic Updates 2.0 task, look on the Triggers tab.

 When the task runs, it compares the version of Microsoft 365 Apps on the computer to the version of Microsoft 365 Apps on the update location.
-The update location is where Office looks for updates—for example, on a network share or from the internet.
+The update location is where Office looks for updates, such as on a network share or from the internet.
 By default, Microsoft 365 Apps looks on the Office CDN on the internet for updates, but you can [configure the update location](configure-update-settings-microsoft-365-apps.md).

 If there's a difference between the two versions, the update process determines which files are different and need to be updated on the local computer.
 After that, the next step, which is downloading the updates, starts.